phankiewicz/python-code-test/README.md

 * A seller can deactivate and reactivate their listing

 After you are done, create a release branch in your repo and send us the link.

+## Notes

+* To make proper listing list view, user binding content should be introduce.
+    In this approach we could list only those listings that are active from other users and all created by the user himself.
+For purposes of this short assignment it was left out.
+* To active and deactivate changes should be made by PUT/PATCH methods in regards to `active` field in Listing model.
+* No constraints regarding uniqueness of starships were created as its not clear what the uniqueness would be based on.
+* No contraints regarding uniquness of active listings per starships were created as that would be closely tied to users.